TrellixVulnTeam/swahilipython_SCMU/Doc/library/heapq.rst

 Heaps are binary trees for which every parent node has a value less than or equal to any of its children.
-This implementation uses arrays for which ``heap[k] <= heap[2*k+1]`` and ``heap[k] <= heap[2*k+2]`` for all *k*, counting elements from zero.
+This implementation uses arrays for which ``heap[k] <= heap[2*k+1]`` and ``heap[k] <= heap[2*k+2]`` for all *k*, counting elements kutoka zero.
 For the sake of comparison, non-existing elements are considered to be infinite.
 The interesting property of a heap is that its smallest element is always the root, ``heap[0]``.

-The API below differs from textbook heap algorithms in two aspects: (a) We use zero-based indexing.
+The API below differs kutoka textbook heap algorithms in two aspects: (a) We use zero-based indexing.
 This makes the relationship between the index for a node and the indexes for its children slightly less obvious, but is more suitable since Python uses zero-based indexing. (b) Our pop method returns the smallest